stcorp/procsim/README.md

  - The xmllint program, included with most Linux distributions.
 If missing, you can either install the libxml2 package using the package manager of your Unix distribution or download/install the package from http://xmlsoft.org/.
 After installation, make sure that the xmllint executable is in your executable path (i.e. the directory location where it is in should be in your PATH environment setting).

-Procsim is command-line based.
-The package consists of directory 'procsim', containing the core application, and one or more subdirectories containing the mission-specific plugins.
+Procsim is a command-line based tool.
+The installation package consists of directory 'procsim', containing the core application, and one or more subdirectories containing the mission-specific plugins.
+The main executable is `procsim.py` .

-To install, unzip/untar the procsim installation package and to a location of your choice.
+To install, unzip/untar the procsim installation package to a location of your choice.

 # Usage
 For every Task to be simulated, you need:

  - a shell script that will be called by the PF, instead of the 'real' processor task.
-This script should in turn execute procsim.py.
+This script should in turn execute `procsim.py`.

  - a 'scenario', describing the desired behavior of procsim for this specific Task.
 The scenarios are defined in configuration files.